nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ### Command component

+The `Command` component comprises multiple `XYZCommand` classes, which inherit from the abstract `Command` parent class.

+In each `XYZCommand` class, command execution is done through the `execute()` method, which is implemented from an abstract method in `Command`.
+After the command execution, `XYZCommand`'s output message is set depending on whether the execution was a success or a failure.

 The `Command` component and its component classes are shown in the below **Class Diagram**:

 <img src = "images/CommandClassDiagram.png">

-In all `XYZCommand` classes, the abstract `execute()` method from the parent `Command` class is implemented.

-The `Command` component does the following:

-* Handle the execution of the user command through interactions with `Event`.
-* Provides a command output message to `Ui` after the command execution.
+The logic of the command parsing and execution in `Command` is as follows:

+1. The `Ui` takes in a command input from the user, and passes the user command input to `Main`.
+2. The `Parser` gets the user command input from `Main` and creates an `XYZCommand` instance.
+The parameters of the `XYZCommand` instance are parsed from fields given in the user input.
+3. The program's event data (in the form of `EventList`) is passed to `XYZCommand` by `Main`.
+4. `XYZCommand` is executed with the invocation of the `execute()` method.
+5. The `Ui` gets `XYZCommand`'s output message, and shows it to the user.

-The interactions between `Command` and other components in the system when a command is executed is shown in the following _Sequence Diagram_:
+The interactions between `Command` and other components in the system for the above set of operations is shown in the following _Sequence Diagram_:

 <img src = "images/CommandSequenceDiagram.png">